Certifications & Standards

 This standard establishes a programme for cleaning, maintenance and repair of various elements of firefighters’ PPE, to reduce the potential health and safety risks associated with poorly maintained contaminated of damaged equipment. more info

 Protective gloves against thermal risks.
 This Standard gives the test methods of protective gloves that shall protect against heat and fire.

 Standard for firefighting helmets.
 Firefighter helmet for use in buildings and other structures.

 - EN 14458

-The stand for personal eye-equipment.
-High performance visors intended only for use with protective helmets
+The standard for personal eye-equipment.
+High performance visors intended only for use with protective helmets.

 - EN 16473